 Pamela Samuelson is the Richard M. Sherman Distinguished Professor of Law and Information at the University of California, Berkeley.
 She is recognized as a pioneer in digital copyright law, intellectual property, cyberlaw and information policy.
 Since 1996, she has held a joint appointment at Berkeley Law School and UC Berkeley’s School of Information.
 Samuelson is a director of the internationally-renowned Berkeley Center for Law & Technology.
 She is co-founder and chair of the board of Authors Alliance, a nonprofit organization that promotes the public interest in access to knowledge.
-She also serves on the board of directors of the Electronic Frontier Foundation, as well as on the advisory boards for the Electronic Privacy Information Center , the Center for Democracy & Technology, Public Knowledge, and the Berkeley Center for New Media.
+She also serves on the board of directors of the Electronic Frontier Foundation, as well as on the advisory boards for the Electronic Privacy Information Center, the Center for Democracy & Technology, and Public Knowledge.

 Samuelson began her legal career as an associate with Willkie Farr & Gallagher in New York.
 She began her career as a legal academic at the University of Pittsburgh School of Law, from which she visited at Columbia, Cornell, and Emory Law Schools.
 While on the Berkeley faculty, she has been a distinguished visiting professor at University of Toronto Law School as well as a visiting professor at the University of Melbourne and Harvard Law Schools.
 She was named an honorary professor at the University of Amsterdam in 2002.